 Bird fun fact: kestrels can perceive ultraviolet light, which enables them to find prey by "seeing" traces of urine.

 Plan your visit!

 This is just a small glimpse at the many animals that live at The Wild Center and receive top-notch care.
 Among other animals you can see when you visit are snakes, wood turtles (including one albino), painted turtles, Wood Ducks, salamanders, and so much more.
 All of the animals help staff educators tell interesting stories about the Adirondacks and why it is so important to appreciate and protect wild lands.

 When you visit in 2021, please be aware that many Covid protocols are still in place, for everyone's safety.
 As of April, indoor exhibits are closed, but may re-open later in the year.
 Outdoor enclosures have been adapted to provide visitors with opportunities to observe the otters, ravens, and porcupines.
 Animal encounters will continue and offer excellent opportunities to learn more about the Adirondacks and the animals that live here.
 Leah sees the experience of visiting The Wild Center as a gateway, providing opportunities for visitors learn and make explorations of the Adirondack Park richer and more dynamic.

 To learn more, visit the Wild Center website, where you'll find excellent videos, at-home activities, and information about exhibits and special events.
-Why not plan to stay overnight and enjoy some of the great restaurants, shops, and other attractions in Tupper Lake?
-I have to warn you, though: once you visit The Wild Center once, you'll want to come back again and again!
+Why not book one of the places to stay near the Wild Center and enjoy some of the great restaurants, shops, and other attractions in the area?
+I have to warn you, though: if you visit The Wild Center once, you'll want to come back again and again!